 Wire instructions for Fedwire or another wire transfer system from the sending bank to the receiving bank include basic details.
 These wire transfer instructions specifics include the amount to be transferred and the personal details (name, address, phone number) of the payee.
 Wire transfers can be facilitated between institutions as well as individuals.
 Other required information includes:

 - The account number that will be used to complete the transfer

 - The ABA routing number for the recipient’s bank (or SWIFT code for international wire transfers)

 - The bank account number for the recipient.

-The most typical use case for wire transfers is sending large sums in one-time payments, such as making a down payment on a property.
 Each financial institution sets the cutoff time for sending same-business-day bank wires, and limits on same-day transfers may apply.
 Funds are typically available within 24 hours after arriving in the payee’s bank account.
 Senders also have the option of paying a premium for Fedwire to ensure an expedited delivery that settles and disburses immediately on transfer.